How to avoid adding salt to our food

 The most important thing to know about not adding salt to our food

 We know salt is the culprit of many illnesses.
 To manage your high blood pressure, you should first know your numbers.
-It would be best if you learned what those numbers mean before taking any steps to manage your health.
+It would be best to learn what those numbers mean before taking steps to manage your health.
 Keep the chart below handy.

 Your lineage is also a significant factor.
-If there is a history of high blood pressure in your family, it is best to take preventive measures early.
+If your family has a history of high blood pressure, it is best to take preventive measures early.

 - Eat balanced meals.